Discrete subgroups of small critical exponent: Introduction

 where $\ell(\mathcal{C})$ denotes the total length of the smooth loops in $\mathcal{C}$. \end{theorem}

-Finitely generated Kleinian groups in dimension $3$ has only finitely many cusps \cite{Sul}, but the same result does not hold in higher dimensions \cite{Kap1}.
+Finitely generated Kleinian groups in dimension $3$ have only finitely many cusps \cite{Sul}, but the same result does not hold in higher dimensions \cite{Kap1}.
 As an application of Theorem \ref{thm:linear}, we show that under the assumption $\delta<1$, the $\epsilon$-thin part of $M$ has only finitely many connected components when $\epsilon$ is small enough.
 In particular, $M$ has only finitely many cusps.

 \begin{theorem} Let $\Gamma<\Isom(X)$ be a finitely generated, torsion-free, discrete isometry subgroup of an $n$-dimensional Hadamard manifold with pinched negative curvature $-\kappa^{2}\leq K\leq -1$.
-Suppose that $\delta(\Gamma)<1$, one has: \begin{enumerate} \item The number of cusps in $M=X/ \Gamma$ is no greater than the first Betti number of $M$. \item $M$ has bounded geometry, that is, the noncuspidal part of $M$ has a uniform lower bound on the injectivity radius. \item $\Gamma$ is convex cocompact if and only if the injectivity radius function on $M$ is proper. \end{enumerate} \end{theorem}
+Suppose that $\delta(\Gamma)<1$.
+Then, \begin{enumerate} \item The number of cusps in $M=X/ \Gamma$ is no greater than the first Betti number of $M$. \item $M$ has bounded geometry, that is, the noncuspidal part of $M$ has a uniform lower bound on its injectivity radius. \item $\Gamma$ is convex cocompact if and only if the injectivity radius function $\textup{inj}: M\rightarrow \mathbb{R}$ is proper. \end{enumerate} \end{theorem}

+\begin{remark} Note that without the assumption on the critical exponent, it is showed in \cite[Proposition 2.6]{Benoist-Hulin20} that $\Gamma$ is convex cocompact if and only if $M$ is Gromov hyperbolic and the injectivity radius function is proper. \end{remark}